coderkei/akmenu-next/README.md

 ## License

-This project is comprimised of various sources and is collectively licensed under the GPL-3.0-or-later license.
+This project is comprised of various sources and is collectively licensed under the GPL-3.0-or-later license.
 Please check [the license section](https://github.com/coderkei/akmenu-next/tree/main/licenses) for more information as well as a copy of all applicable licenses.